-- (1) Commencing with the licensing period beginning November 1, 1985 and for each licensing period after that, no active pharmacist license will be renewed by the Missouri Board of Pharmacy unless the applicant has fulfilled the continuing education requirements as set forth in section 338.060, RSMo of the Pharmacy Practice Act. - (2) A continuing education program for pharmacists means postgraduate studies that have prior approval of the Missouri Board of Pharmacy to fulfill the requirements of continuing education for renewal in Missouri.
-This may include institutes, seminars, lectures, conferences, workshops, extension study, correspondence courses, teaching, professional meetings, self-study courses and any other methods which may be approved by the board, but in any case, the studies must be pharmacy-related.
+- (1) Commencing with the licensing period beginning November 1, 1985 and for each licensing period after that, no active pharmacist license will be renewed by the Missouri Board of Pharmacy unless the applicant has fulfilled the continuing education requirements as set forth in section 338.060, RSMo of the Pharmacy Practice Act. - (2) A continuing education program for pharmacists means postgraduate studies that have prior approval of the Missouri Board of Pharmacy to fulfill the requirements of continuing education for relicensure in Missouri.
+This may include institutes, seminars, lectures, conferences, workshops, extension study, correspondence courses, teaching, professional meetings, self-study courses and any other methods which may be approved by the board, but in any case, the studies must be pharmacy-related. - (A) Programs shall provide for evaluation methods or examinations to assure satisfactory completion by participants. - (B) The person(s) who is to instruct or who is responsible for the delivery or content of the program shall be qualified, as determined by the board, in the subject matter by education, experience or preparation in the preparation and methods of delivery.